IsaKiko/D3-visualising-data/07-d3setup.md

 So naturally, the next step is to think about what we want to happen between the curly brackets.
 For now, we want to:

-* Link Javascript to html page
+* Link JavaScript to HTML page
 * Insert an SVG canvas
 * Create axes (x: income per capita, y: life expectancy)
 * Display data points (scatter plot)